 Since most of the places covered in this Italian itinerary are cities, we DO NOT recommend renting a car for this trip.
 You can’t do much with a car in Rome or in Venice and you can easily travel between the main cities by train.
 And for those few places where it would be useful to have a car, you can take day tours (you can find all this info in our article).

 If you want to explore a few places in northern Italy deeper, you could rent a car after you visit Venice and then return it in Milan.
 Depending on what exactly you want to see, it might make sense to consider hiring a car for this part of the trip.

 How to use this itinerary: As you’ll see, this 2-week trip starts in Rome and ends in Milan.
 Both cities have major international airports and it’s quite easy to find flights to/from Rome or Milan from pretty much anywhere in the world.
-Of course, you can do the trip in the other direction, or make a round trip starting and ending at any of the cities mentioned below.
+Of course, you can do the trip in the other direction, or you can also make a round trip starting and ending at any of the cities mentioned below.
 This itinerary is solely meant to give you an idea of what can be done and how you can plan a 2-week trip to Italy.

 MAP: To help you get a better idea of where all these places are located, we also created a map indicating all the places covered by our itinerary.

 This is our recommended Italy itinerary that covers all the best places in two weeks:

 Day 1: Arrival in Rome